DavidAJohnston/DecentralizedApplications/README.md

 There are two common mechanism by which DAs can etablish consensus: the **proof-of-work**, POW, mechanism and the **proof of stake**, POS, mechanism.

-With the proof-of-work mechanism, decisions about changes in a DA are made based on the amount of work that each stakeholder contributes to the operation of the DA.
+With the proof-of-work mechanism, decisions about changes in a DApp are made based on the amount of work that each stakeholder contributes to the operation of the DApp.
 Bitcoin uses that approach for its day-to-day operation.
 The mechanism for establishing consensus through POW is commonly called mining.

-With the proof-of-stake mechanism, decisions about changes in the DA are made based on the percent ownership that various stakeholders have over the application.
-For instance, the vote of a stakeholder who controls 10% of the tokens issued by a DA, carries a 10% weight.
+With the proof-of-stake mechanism, decisions about changes in the DApp are made based on the percent ownership that various stakeholders have over the application.
+For instance, the vote of a stakeholder who controls 10% of the tokens issued by a DApp, carries a 10% weight.
 The Master Protocol is based on the POS mechanism.

 The two mechanisms can be used in parallel, as is the case with [Peercoin](http://peercoin.net/).
-Such a combination allows a DA to operate with less energy consumption than proof-of-work alone, and allows it to be more resistant to [51% attacks](https://en.bitcoin.it/wiki/Weaknesses).
+Such a combination allows a DApp to operate with less energy consumption than proof-of-work alone, and allows it to be more resistant to [51% attacks](https://en.bitcoin.it/wiki/Weaknesses).